AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/1 Basic Tutorials/accessing-camera-on-rb5.md

   - Sensor
 ---

+A key sensor for many robotics applications is camera.
+It enables cool applications such as object detection, semantic segmentation and visual SLAM.
+There are two cameras on RB5.

-A few ways allow you to access the main camera from rb5.
-It cannot be read from OpenCV directly but a gstreamer can bridge the gap.
+This tutorial will tell you a few ways to access these cameras.
+Before we start, note that these cameras cannot be read from OpenCV directly but a tool called GStreamer can bridge the gap.

-The easiest way to access camera is through a tcp port.
+The easiest way to access camera is through a tcp port created by GStreamer.
+Then you can use OpenCV to read data from the tcp port.

 On RB5, run the following command: